MakeSchool-Tutorials/ecommerce-tutorial/P02-HTML-Semantics/content.md

 To learn more about HTML tags click on this link : [HTML tags](http://www.simplehtmlguide.com/whatishtml.php)

-# Let’s start by making the landing (shopping) page for our website.
+# Let's start by making the landing (shopping) page for our website.

-First, let’s have the basic outline/boilerplate for HTML.
+First, let's have the basic outline/boilerplate for HTML.

 You can learn more about the outline here: [HTML template](https://www.sitepoint.com/a-basic-html5-template/)